zakaryjs/CA-T2A2-Webserver_API/README.md

     user_id = db.Column(db.Integer, db.ForeignKey('users.id'), nullable=False)

     user = db.relationship('User', back_populates='collections')
-    movies = db.relationship('Movie', back_populates='collection')
+    movies = db.relationship('Movie', back_populates='collection', cascade='all, delete')
-    books = db.relationship('Book', back_populates='collection')
+    books = db.relationship('Book', back_populates='collection', cascade='all, delete')
 ```

 The collection model contains fields for a collections ID (assigned at creation of new collection), and the name of a collection.

 The collection model has a many to one relationship with users - a 'User' back populates multiple collections.
 The collection model also has a many to one relationship with both books and movies - a multitude of books and movies can belong to a singular collection.
+The `cascade='all, delete'` at the end of the movies and books lines, means that if a collection is deleted, all of the books and movies inside the collection are too.

 **Model 3: Book**